jfynbo/PyLongslit/docs/contact.rst

 Contact
 =======

-Any related software issues, questions, or suggestions can be directed through out
+Any bug-reports, questions, or suggestions can be directed through our
 `GitHub repository <https://github.com/KostasValeckas/PyLongslit/issues>`_
 or by email to :